 Today’s announcement of research projects comes just days after the government revealed that Victorians lost $2.36 billion on poker machines in the last financial year – a $200 million increase on the previous year.

-Opposition gaming spokesman Ted Baillieu again attacked the government’s gaming policies yesterday, saying it was interested only in “cosmetic solutions” to problem gambling.
+Opposition gaming spokesman pin up casino Ted Baillieu again attacked the government’s gaming policies yesterday, saying it was interested only in “cosmetic solutions” to problem gambling.

 “Their main best online casino singapore – game in opposition was to reduce the tax take from gambling, but now that they’re in government they’ve gone in the completely opposite direction,” he said.